Hierarchically discriminating Haar-randomness in quantum states from a black-box device: Hierarchical Haar-random discriminator

-with $\bm p = \{p_1, \ldots, p_n\}$ sampled from a Dirichlet distribution defined by the parameters $\binom{n}{k}/2$, for all $k \in \{0, 1, \ldots, n \}$.
-This ensemble is specifically designed to accumulate all the relative sizes of the eigenspaces (defined by $\Obs$) in a one-dimensional linear subspace.
-One can trivially see that such a set of quantum states is not random under the Haar-random measure, yet it appears to be when measured with respect to \(\Obs\).
-By simply applying a unitary transformation to the states \(\Obs\)-shadowed is no longer Haar-random, showcasing the limitations of the above protocol.
+with $Z_q$ being the $Z$-Pauli matrix acting on the $q$-th qubit.
+This observable is diagonal in the computational basis, $\Obs \ket k = \lambda_k \ket k$, with eigenvalues $\lambda_k$ being the number of $1$s in the binary representation of the state.
+The spectral distribution of $\Obs$ is $\lambda = \{0, 1, \ldots n\}$, with multiplicity $\binom{n}{k}$.
+In this example, the set of states is specifically designed to accumulate all the relative sizes of the eigenspaces (defined by $\Obs$) in a one-dimensional linear subspace.
+One can see that such a set of quantum states is not random under the Haar-random measure, yet it appears to be when measured with respect to \(\Obs\).
+By simply applying a unitary transformation to the states \(\Obs\)-shadowed is no longer Haar-random, showcasing the limitations of the protocol in \Cref{sec:haar}. \end{example}

-To overcome such limitations, we can average over permutations on the spectrum of \(\Obs\) via Monte Carlo.
-We extend~\Cref{eq.oshadow} to the family of observables defined as $\Obs_\Pi = \Pi \Obs \Pi$, where $\Pi$ are all permutations of $N$ elements in the eigenbasis of $\Obs$.
+To overcome the hurdle, we can average over permutations on the spectrum of \(\Obs\) via Monte Carlo, a process that requires only classical post-processing.
+We extend~\Cref{def.oshadow} to the family of observables defined as $\Obs_\Pi = \Pi \Obs \Pi$, where $\Pi$ is any permutations of $N$ elements in the eigenbasis of $\Obs$.
 We define the set $S$ being a $(\ObsPi)$-shadowed $t$-design if